 His team have taken advantage of being able to preconfigure messages, so that zero time is wasted in an urgent situation.

 “We’ve created an anticipatory catalog of messages, covering potential scenarios that can go wrong.
-For example: ‘Email is down’.
-‘Phone system is down - restart your phones’.
-‘Scheduled maintenance – no need to contact Helpdesk’.
+For example, ‘Email is down’, ‘Phone system is down - restart your phones’, and ‘Scheduled maintenance – no need to contact Helpdesk’.

-The reports dashboard however is possibly what Goodman likes best.
-He now has a complete view of who’s opened and read his team’s I.T. messages.
+The reports dashboard is possibly what Goodman likes best.
+He now has a complete view of who’s opened and read his team’s IT messages.

 “Message delivery success is constantly around 90 – 95%, and open/readership rates is approximately 80% depending upon time of day,” he says.
-This is in stark contrast to email, where most companies experience an ‘all staff’ email achieving only 20% open rates, and reporting stats not easily unavailable.
+This is in stark contrast to email, where most companies experience an ‘all staff’ email achieving low open rates and reporting stats are not easily available.

-As such, it’s alleviated their perception that I.T. are hard to contact.
+This has alleviated the perception that IT are hard to contact.
 “Proactive messaging lets them know we are working on the problem, and when it’s fixed.”